magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

 Follow those steps next
   * In **Import Behaviour** fiels, choose *Import Behaviour* as "Add/Update"
   * In **File to Import** field, browse your brand's CSV file in *Select file to Import*
-  * Copy the file contains Brands in the csv file to the pub / media / import section of the site
+  * Copy the file contains Brands in the csv file to the pub / media / import section of the site.
+(Note: For magento 2.3.3, you need to copy image file of brands and paste at the folder `/var/import/images`)

 .. image:: https://imgur.com/AIeeY5y.jpg